colah/ByronTrialNotes/daily-notes/day18.md

 * Some documents that are of a personal nature to Mr. Sonne.
 For example, all the visa statement of Mr. Sonne and Ms. Peterson...
 It should be an exhibit, but ...
   * J: Perhaps the Public is only entitled to a summary.
 * Photo that it is admitted contains Mr. Sonne and the security fence.
 * Mr. Sonne was arrested on a bus.
-Your honnor has heard evidence that he was in possession of a camera, police scanner, cellphone, a piece of paper.
+Your honor has heard evidence that he was in possession of a camera, police scanner, cellphone, a piece of paper.
 A piece of paper with a criminal code section about preventitive arrest and arrest hotline.
 It's admitted that paragraph on paper is from the website of the Comunity Solidarity Network.
 * Mr. Sonne lived at 58 Elderwood.
 Searched.
 Continuity of evidence is admitted.
 Nature and quantity of Gavid Edmiston, forensic chemist, ...
 Dr. Anderson based his report on it.
 The Defense takes no issue with the report.
 * Dr. Anderson...
 Defense agrees that he is an expert in organic chemistry...
 * It's conceded that Mr. Sonne used two email address blsonne@rogers.com and blsonne@halvan.com (sp?).
 Mr. Sonne's facebook profile (as available to public).